douglasgreen/outlines/computing/computer_science/algorithms.md

 -   Iteration:

     -   Pros:
-        -   Generally more efficient in terms of memory usage, as it doesn\'t require stacking function calls.
+        -   Generally more efficient in terms of memory usage, as it doesn't require stacking function calls.
         -   Easier to understand for simple looping constructs (like iterating over a range of numbers).
     -   Cons:
         -   Can make some algorithms, especially those naturally recursive (like depth-first search), more complex.

-In practice, the choice between recursion and iteration depends on the specific problem, the programming language\'s optimization for recursion (like tail call optimization), and the clarity of the resulting code.
+In practice, the choice between recursion and iteration depends on the specific problem, the programming language's optimization for recursion (like tail call optimization), and the clarity of the resulting code.
 Some problems are more naturally expressed recursively, while others are more straightforward with iterative solutions.
 Understanding both approaches and their implications is crucial for effective algorithm design and implementation.

 ## Dynamic Programming

 Dynamic Programming (DP) is a method for solving complex problems by breaking them down into simpler subproblems.
-It\'s particularly useful for optimization problems, where the best solution is chosen from many possible solutions.
+It's particularly useful for optimization problems, where the best solution is chosen from many possible solutions.
 DP solutions are implemented using two key techniques: memoization and tabulation.

 ### Concept and Applications